What is the Difference Between Negligent Driving and Recklessness?

 No. Unlike reckless drivers, negligent drivers do not know about the inherent risks associated with their behavior, which is why these accidents are often classified under traffic infractions.

 Negligent Driving Examples Include:

 - Unintentionally failing to provide a safe environment for other drivers and pedestrians

 - Incidents where the term “accidental” may be used to describe the event

 - Driving on private property without the owner’s consent

 - Driving under the influence of non-prescribed drugs or alcohol

-Penalties for negligent and reckless driving differs by state, but may include suspension of one’s driver’s license, fines, and even imprisonment depending on the severity of the accident.
+Penalties for negligent and reckless driving differs by state and on the severity of the accident.
 Given the more serious nature of reckless driving, the consequences associated are greater than negligent driving.
 Negligent driving penalties may include: